Deploying Forwarding Service¶

 Danger

-Forwarding to the public internet is a very dangerous action.
-Do not take chances or assume that your IP and port are hidden.
-Be sure to enable certificate verification for your services!
+Forwarding to the public internet is extremely dangerous.
+Do not be complacent and assume that the IP and port are very hidden.
+Be sure to enable certificate verification for the service!

 fwd.port=6009